ottocoon/datafund-03-analproj/README.md

 python3 -m pip freeze > requirements.txt
 ```

-Add a .gitignore file to your project to exclude the virtual environment folder, your .vscode settings folder, and any other files that do not need to be committed to GitHub.

-#### 2. Import Project Packages
+#### 2. Project Start

+Create a docstring with a brief introduction to your project.

+#### 3. Import Dependencies

 Organize your project imports following conventions.
 For example, standard library imports first, then external library imports, then local module imports.
 Continue to practice importing your own modules and reuse your prior code when building your project folders.
 Conventional package import organization example:

 ```python